Easy Strategies For Achieving Your New Years Goals

 Make Goals Very Specific

 Saying you want to own your own house or travel the world is a nice dream.
-Saying you’re going to save $10,000 this year towards the down payment or to travel next year is a goal.
-You need to be specific in what the goal is, that way you know when you have reached it.
+Saying you’ll save $10,000 this year towards the down payment or travel next year is a goal.
+You need to be specific in what the goal is; that way, you know when you have reached it.
 Giving yourself a set timeline will also help you set the pace and keep you on track to reaching that goal.

 Breakdown Goals Into Blocks

 Setting large goals for yourself is important but can also be daunting and overwhelming.
-That’s why it’s important to break up big goals into smaller more attainable goals.
-Write down your ultimate goal and underneath that, write out the steps you need to take that will eventually lead you to the actual goal.
-Accomplishing these smaller more attainable goals will give you a sense of pride and achievement.
-This in turn will keep you motivated and focused on your long-term goals.
+That’s why breaking up big goals into smaller, more attainable goals is important.
+Write down your ultimate goal, and underneath that, write out the steps you need to take that will eventually lead you to the actual goal.
+Accomplishing these smaller, more attainable goals will give you a sense of pride and achievement.
+This, in turn, will keep you motivated and focused on your long-term goals.

 Once you have all your goals figured out and broken down into short-term steps, it’s time to get to work!
 Goals aren’t going to be reached on their own, so it’s important to set aside specific time for goals.
-If you’re trying to save money, once a week you can go over your budget and see if there are any areas that you can improve.
-If you have a fitness goal, set aside time every day to exercise or plan out your meals.
-Every minute an ounce of effort you spend will bring you closer to reaching your goals.
+If you’re trying to save money once a week, you can review your budget and see if there are any areas you can improve.
+If you have a fitness goal, set aside time daily to exercise or plan your meals.
+Every minute and ounce of effort you spend will bring you closer to reaching your goals.

 Be Selective Who You Share Your Goals With

 Talking to a friend, family member, or colleague about your resolutions can be very helpful in reaching your goals.
 But I would suggest being selective with whom you share your goals with.
 Unfortunately, not everyone in life is going to be your cheerleader.
 And the last thing anyone needs when trying to achieve their goals is negative talk that could derail you.
 Be sure your confidants are people you trust and will support you and hold you accountable.